flangkilde/prostatemri_AI_eurorad/README.md

 Step 5 - Training of nnU-Net:
-As a last step the nnU-Net were trained using the the command:
+The nnU-Net were trained using the the command:

+Step 6 - Statistical analysis:
+Softmax values were used to create ROC-curves.
+The statistical program R were used for calculation of AUC and confidence intervals.
+The code for R i